There are many resources both at the state level and throughout McHenry County that can help you and answer your questions about COVID-19.

 Employee and Workplace

 To learn more about social distancing requirements, please read Workplace Health and Safety Guidance for Employees and Staff of Businesses.
-For general questions about Executive Order 2020-32, call 1-800-252-2923 or email questions to [email protected].
+For general questions about social distancing requirements, call 1-800-252-2923 or email questions to [email protected].

 Additional information regarding business operations and public health guidelines for businesses can be found on our Business Resources page.

 Northwestern Medicine: 1-312-472-6843